rlehfeld/rpyc-ng/docs/tutorial/tut3.rst

 Part 3: Services and *New Style* RPyC
 =====================================

-So far we have covered the features of classic RPyC.
-However, the new model of RPyC programming (starting with RPyC 3.00), is based on *services*.
-As you might have noticed in the classic mode, the client basically gets full control over the server, which is why we (used to) call RPyC servers *slaves*.
+So far we have covered the features of classic RPyC-NG.
+However, the new model of RPyC-NG programming (starting with RPyC-NG 3.00), is based on *services*.
+As you might have noticed in the classic mode, the client basically gets full control over the server, which is why we (used to) call RPyC-NG servers *slaves*.
 Luckily, this is no longer the case.
-The new model is *service oriented*: services provide a way to expose a well-defined set of capabilities to the other party, which makes RPyC a generic RPC platform.
-In fact, the *classic RPyC* that you've seen so far, is simply "yet another" service.
+The new model is *service oriented*: services provide a way to expose a well-defined set of capabilities to the other party, which makes RPyC-NG a generic RPC platform.
+In fact, the *classic RPyC-NG* that you've seen so far, is simply "yet another" service.

 Services are quite simple really.
-To prove that, the ``SlaveService`` (the service that implements classic RPyC) is only 30 lines long, including comments ;).
+To prove that, the ``SlaveService`` (the service that implements classic RPyC-NG) is only 30 lines long, including comments ;).
 Basically, a service has the following boilerplate::

     import rpyc